KaioSumikawa/Ola-Mundo/README.md

-# Primeiro Repositório do Curso de Git e GitHub
+# First Repository from the Git and GitHub Course

-Este é o meu primeiro repositório versionado durante o curso de Git e GitHub Desktop.
+This is my first versioned repository during the Git and GitHub Desktop course.

-Criado durante uma aula ao vivo.
+Created during a live class.

 ---

-## Sobre
+## About

-Este projeto foi criado para praticar:
+This project was created to practice:

-- Criação de repositórios
+- Creating repositories
-- Commits e versionamento
+- Commits and version control
-- Utilização do GitHub Desktop
+- Using GitHub Desktop
-- Edição de arquivos pelo site do GitHub
+- Editing files directly on the GitHub website

-Essa linha foi adicionada diretamente pelo editor do GitHub.
-Muito interessante ver isso funcionando na prática.
+This line was added directly through the GitHub editor.
+It’s really interesting to see it working in practice.

 ---

-## Meu GitHub
+## My GitHub

-Acompanhe meus projetos:
+Follow my projects:
 https://github.com/KaioSumikawa